 In MUSIC V, this band-pass filter can be used as shown in Listing 1 [25, p.78].
-Here, I1 represents the input bus, and o is the output bus.
+Here, I1 represents the input bus, and \circ is the output bus.
 The parameters I2 and I3 correspond to the normalized values of the coefficients I_2 and I_3 , divided by I_1 (as a result, the overall gain of the filter can be greater or less than 1).
-The parameters Pi and Pj are normally used to receive parameters from the score, specifically among the available P0 to P30 .
+The parameters Pi and Pj are normally used to receive parameters from the Score, specifically among the available P0 to P30 .
 In this case, however, these parameters are repurposed as general-purpose memory to temporarily store feedback signals.
-Similarly, other UGens, such as oscillators, reuse note parameters to handle operations like phase accumulation.
-As a result, users needed to manually calculate feedback gains based on the desired frequency characteristics3, and they also had to consider at least two sample memory spaces.
+Similarly, other Unit Generators, such as oscillators, reuse note parameters to handle operations like phase accumulation.
+As a result, users needed to manually calculate feedback gains based on the desired frequency characteristics3, and they also had to account for at least two sample memory spaces.

-On the other hand, in newer MUSIC 11, and its successor, Csound, by Barry Vercoe, the band-pass filter is defined as a UGen named 'reson'.
+On the other hand, in later MUSIC 11, and its successor CSound by Barry Vercoe, the band-pass filter is defined as a Unit Generator (UGen) named 'reson'.
 This UGen takes four parameters: the input signal, center cutoff frequency, bandwidth, and Q factor [26, p248].
 Unlike previous implementations, users no longer need to calculate coefficients manually, nor do they need to be aware of the two-sample memory space.
-However, in MUSIC 11 and Csound, it is possible to implement this band-pass filter from scratch as a user-defined opcode (UDO) as shown in Listing 2.
+However, in MUSIC 11 and CSound, it is possible to implement this band-pass filter from scratch as a User-Defined Opcode (UDO) as shown in Listing 2.
 Vercoe emphasized that while signal processing primitives should allow for low-level operations, such as single-sample feedback, and eliminate black boxes, it is equally important to provide high-level modules that avoid unnecessary complexity ("avoid the clutter") when users do not need to understand the internal details [26, p.247].